 “Brothers and sisters, choose seven men from among you who are known to be full of the Spirit and wisdom.
 We will turn this responsibility over to them …” – Acts 6:3 (NIV)

-Acts tells us that God added people, but after this point, the church multiplied!
+Acts tells us that God added people, but after deacons were ordained, the church multiplied!

 The word deacon (Greek diakonos) means ‘servant’ or ‘one who executes the command of another’.
 For this reason, in many churches, deacons are simply those who serve well; maybe they look after the building or hand out Bibles.
 This fails to do justice to the vital role of deacons in the life of the church.
 Simply serving is the duty of all believers; after all, we are referred to in Scripture as slaves (Greek doulos).
 Just because somebody serves well does not mean they should be a deacon.

 On the other hand, in some churches, deacon boards have the authority to ‘hire and fire’ the pastor and make governmental decisions.
 Whilst this practice recognises the importance of the office, it fails to recognise the proper role of elders and places the role of deacon higher than it should be.